Canon T1i vs Sony RX100

 It is notable that the T1i has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T1i and the RX100 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the RX100 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the RX100 was followed by the Sony RX100 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T1i and RX100 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Sony RX100 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T1i and the Sony RX100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.